+- Includes (i) 2,686,300 ordinary shares held by Jayhawk Private Equity Fund II, L.P.; (ii) 12,751,500 ordinary shares and 528,500 derivative call rights held by JHMS Fund, LLC; and (iii) 159,400 ordinary shares held by the Kent C. McCarthy Revocable Trust dated October 24, 2003.
 Mr. Kent C. McCarthy is the manager of Jayhawk Private Equity, LLC, which is the general partner of Jayhawk Private Equity GP II, L.P.
 Jayhawk Private Equity GP II, L.P. is the general partner of Jayhawk Private Equity Fund II, L.P.
-As a result, Mr. McCarthy, Jayhawk Private Equity, LLC and Jayhawk Private Equity GP II, L.P. are deemed to be beneficial owners of the securities owned of record by Jayhawk Private Equity Fund II, L.P.
-Mr. McCarthy is also the manager of Jayhawk Capital Management, LLC, which is the manager of Jayhawk China Fund (Cayman), Ltd. As a result, Mr. McCarthy and Jayhawk Capital Management, LLC are deemed to be beneficial owners of the securities owned of record by Jayhawk China Fund (Cayman), Ltd. Mr. McCarthy is also a trustee of the Revocable Trust.
-As a result, Mr. McCarthy is deemed to be beneficial owner of the securities owned of record by GRAT 6.
-As a result, Mr. McCarthy is deemed to be beneficial owner of the securities owned of record by GRAT 6.
-Information derived from a Schedule 13G/A filed on February 12, 2016.

-- (11) Includes 29,736,465 ordinary shares of 78,874,106 ordinary shares beneficially owned by Golden Meditech (see note (9) above) in which Bio Garden Inc. beneficially owns 37.7% of the ordinary shares of Golden Meditech. - (12) Magnum Opus International (PTC) Limited ("Magnum Trustee") has disclaimed beneficial ownership of such securities, except to the extent the exercise of its discretionary trust powers vests it with voting and/or dispositive control over such securities.
-Due to his ownership of all the outstanding interests in Mag Ops Limited, which is the sole owner of Magnum Trustee, Mr. Albert Chen may be deemed to beneficially own such securities, which beneficial ownership has been disclaimed by Mr. Albert Chen. - (13) Information derived from a Schedule 13G filed on February 8, 2016.
+As a result, Mr. McCarthy, Jayhawk Private Equity, LLC and Jayhawk Private Equity GP II, L.P are deemed to be beneficial owners of the securities owned of record by Jayhawk Private Equity Fund II, L.P.
+Mr. McCarthy is also the manager of Jayhawk Capital Management, L.L.C., which is the manager of JHMS Management, LLC is the manager of JHMS Fund, LLC.
+As a result, Mr. McCarthy, Jayhawk Capital Management, LLC and JHMS Management, LLC are deemed to be beneficial owners of the securities owned of record by JHMS Fund, LLC.
+Mr. McCarthy is also the trustee of the Kent C. McCarthy Revocable Trust dated October 24, 2003.
+As a result, Mr. McCarthy is deemed to be beneficial owners of the securities owned of record by the Kent C. McCarthy Revocable Trust dated October 24, 2003.
+Information derived from a 13G/A filed on February 13, 2018. - Magnum Opus International (PTC) Limited ("Magnum Trustee") has disclaimed beneficial ownership of such securities, except to the extent the exercise of its discretionary trust powers vests it with voting and/or dispositive control over such securities.
+Due to his ownership of all the outstanding interests in Mag Ops Limited, which is the sole owner of Magnum Trustee, Mr. Albert Chen may be deemed to beneficially own such securities, which beneficial ownership has been disclaimed by Mr. Chen.

-As of the date of this Proxy Statement, 40.4% of our outstanding ordinary shares are held by 6 record holders in the United States.
-We are not aware of any arrangement that may, at a subsequent date, result in a change of control of our company except as disclosed below (which information is derived from a Schedule 13D/A filed on January 7, 2016, September 1, 2016 and October 31, 2016):
+As of October 25, 2018, 29.1% of our outstanding ordinary shares are held by 4 record holders in the United States.
+We are not aware of any arrangement that may, at a subsequent date, result in a change of control of our company.